Welcome to Coach's Corner where we teach you the basketball fundamentals skills to improve your game. This week's focus is handling the ball.

 A proper bounce pass should hit your teammate's chest.
 When you attempt the pass, thrust your hands toward the floor to create backspin.
 This makes it easier for your teammate to catch the ball.

 A lead pass is a great way to practice accuracy.
 To throw a proper lead pass, aim for your teammate's outside shoulder.
 If you aim for their chest, you'll throw the ball behind them.

 Basketball Shooting 101

 Remember, when it comes to shooting, focus on aligning your toe, knee and elbow and then extend your body for the perfect follow through.

-Please fill out the form below to receive additional information.
+Please fill out the form below to receive Jr. HEAT updates.